Skip to content

 Step 1: Start with Data Product details

-Begin by reviewing the data product's input and output datasets in the Data Product Hub.
-This initial overview provides insight into the dataset’s structure and integrity.
+From the Data Product Hub, select Product Affinity to view its metadata, inputs, outputs, and more.
 For deeper details, open the dataset in Metis to explore schema, quality, lineage, and policies.

 Click on the Metis option as shown below: